m3db/m3/docs/operational_guide/resource_limits.md

 ### Configuring limits

-To protect individual queries using too many resources, you can specify some sane limits in the M3 Query (and consequently M3 Coordinator) configuration file under the top level `limits` config stanza.
+To protect against individual queries using too many resources, you can specify some sane limits in the M3 Query (and consequently M3 Coordinator) configuration file under the top level `limits` config stanza.